fewagency/boilerplate-pattern-library/README.md

 2. `cd` into the new project directory
-3. Create a new empty git repo for your new project through your git service (If on github, keep the resulting page open in your browser - it has some nifty commands you'll want to copy and use)
+3. Create a new empty git repo for your new project through your git service

+  (If that's on github, keep the resulting page open in your browser - it has some nifty commands you'll want to copy and use below)
-4. Set the new repo up as a new remote with tracking (`-u`) in your local project:
+4. Set up the new repo as a new remote with tracking (`-u`) in your local project:

   ```shell
   git remote add origin GIT_URL_FOR_EMPTY_REPO